 Now here it where it turns into the GOOD NEWS!!!

-The guy standing in line behind him says: "Hey, I own a truck repair shop down the highway and I can custom make that brake line for you, just bring the old one on over and we can set you up!"
+Another customer, standing in line behind him says: "Hey, I own a truck repair shop down the highway and I can custom make that brake line for you.
+Just bring the old one on over and we can set you up!"
 Wowzer!!!!
 After some discussion, he said it would be better if we could drive the rig right over to his shop, and he can examine it firsthand before fabricating the new line.
 He even offered to let us stay in his lot overnight if we got over there too late in the day to get started on the job!

-He was done and out and bled the lines while I pumped from inside.
+He was done with the temporary patch job, and out he bled the lines while I pumped from inside.
 Everything held and we were good to go.

 On a positive note, we arrived safe and sound at Harold's truck repair place.
 It is called Emergency Truck Repair right off the highway at Caballo Lake, NM.
 It's comforting to see that he is working on all the local folks vehicles, the county ambulance, and even the Derry Arrey Fire and Rescue vehicle.
 If the locals trust him with their things, we should be in for a good experience.

 Harold came out and checked the line on our rig, and yes, he said that he can easily make that line.
-Steve suggested that perhaps he should make up the other front brake line and also one of our rears.
-We had already done one rear line previously on a trip to Florida, so now we will be good to go if Harold can make them.
+Steve suggested that perhaps he should make up another front brake line for the other side as well, so now we will be good to go if Harold can make both of these for us.

 Here is a pic of the extra one for the passenger side: